April, 2020: Applications for the NIU Open Access Publishing Fund are not being accepted until further notice.

 In accordance with the NIU Open Access Policy, the OA Publishing Fund program is designed to heighten the visibility and accessibility of NIU's scholarly output while also advancing innovation in research publishing models.
 The Fund supports NIU faculty and enrolled graduate students in all disciplines who choose to publish in open access (OA) journals that require article processing fees.

-The fund is administered by the University Libraries and funded by the College of Liberal Arts and Sciences, Research and Innovation Partnerships (RIPS), and the University Libraries.
+The fund is administered by the University Libraries and generously funded by NIU’s Division of Research and Innovation Partnerships (RIPS) and the University Libraries.
 Given the pace of developments in scholarly communication and publishing, the OA Publishing Fund program will be reviewed annually to improve the process and enhance funding as needed.

 Goals of the Fund